staticweb-io/static-deploy/README.md

 This will create a zip file at `result/static-deploy.zip`.

-If you make changes to composer.json, or composer.lock, you will need to update the vendorHashes in flake.nix.
+If you make changes to composer.json, or composer.lock, you will need to update the vendorHashes in flake.nix by running
-You can do this by changing each `vendorHash = "..."` to `vendorHash = ""` and running
-`nix develop ./dev -c bin/update-hash`.
+`nix develop ./dev -c bin/update-hashes`.
-Only change one vendorHash at a time to ensure that the correct hash is updated.

 You can run the development environment via
 `cd dev && nix run`.